 B) the outbound links are completely irrelevant to each other: there will be links going to gambling sites, SEO sites, fitness sites, etc. It doesn’t make any sense.

-C) the content for each post is thin (only 250-300 words): Google’s Panda algorithm hates thin content.
+C) the information for each post is thin (only 250-300 words): Google’s Panda algorithm hates thin information.

 D) you can run, but you can’t hide: some networks will attempt to block Ahrefs and Majestic crawlers, but its actually a footprint.
 On the other hand, networks that don’t block crawlers will likely get reported to Google because of an angry competitor.
 It’s a lose-lose situation.

 DoFollow Blog Comments